FeralAI/HitBoxLEDController/README.md

 1. Power the XIAO from USB or some other 5v source (can boost a 3.3v VCC or 3.7v LiPo to 5v for this).

 The USB-C cable was cut about a foot from the USB-C connector, and is directly wired to the USB power on the controller's encoder board (Brook Wireless Fighting Board) and plugged into the XIAO.
 If powering via a USB port on a PC, make sure you either keep the LED current draw under 500mA (50% brightness with this setup) or the USB port supports delivering the required current.

-## Effects

-The list of effects are:

-* Static Rainbow - From Left/Red to Right/Purple
-* Rainbow Chase - Moving rainbow that follows a line from Left button across the Punch buttons, wrapping right to left across Kick buttons, then down to the Up button - kind of like a question mark shape across the Hit Box layout
-* Rainbow Chase Columns - Moving rainbow across columns of buttons, this is probably the moving rainbow effect you're looking for
-* Static Color - Select from: White, Red, Orange, Yellow, Green, Aqua, Blue, Purple